EDS430 Environment and Development Studies for and by PhD Students

 The course will be based on a series of 8 seminars.

 Lectures will take place in September, October and November.

 Written assignments and oral presentations during the course are evaluated by the course responsible or an internal examiner.
+In addition, an external examiner will evaluate a sample of the final essay submissions.
 The candidate should pass all written assignments to successfully complete the course.

 Examination details: Continuous exam: Bestått - E / Ikke bestått